svvoii/django_tuto/README.md

 5)
 Now we activate the virtual environment specific to the project, not the global one:
 `pipenv shell` - to activate the virtual environment in the project directory (normally ther will be a `(project_name)` prefix in the terminal before the prompt).
-`deactivate` - to deactivate the virtual environment.
+`deactivate` - to deactivate the virtual environment (if/when needed).

 6)
 `django-admin` - to see the django-admin commands.